jdevfullstack/jdevfullstack/README.md

 # Design.
 Develop.
 Innovate.
---- software developer, ICT & Robotics teacher & trainer, Google & VEX Robotics Certified Educator, GitHub Community Member ---
+***software developer, ICT & Robotics teacher & trainer, Google & VEX Robotics Certified Educator, GitHub Community Member (Level 2)***

 I just want to share my knowledge and skills so please leave a star or fork any repo that you think